How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 • Keep an auditable history of all support tickets: never risk getting customer support threads buried under ‘other’ emails by using this ‘ring-fenced’ ticketing system.

-• Produce a CRM-like profile summary for every enquirer: equip your support staff with a CRM customer profile of every enquiring member.
+• Produce a CRM-like profile summary for every enquirer: equip your support staff with a CRM customer profile of every inquiring member.

 • Assign requests to any number of registered support staff: there’s no limit to the number of registered support staff the system can cope with.
 And the system also supports staff collaboration on individual tickets.